scionproto/scion/topology/brite/README.md

 	a) -f (or) --file: Give all brite files seperately one after another

 	b) -d (or) --dir: Convert all files in the specified directory.
-Each of the file is converted into an ISD, then core AD's in these ISD's are connected
+Each of the file is converted into an ISD, then core AS's in these ISD's are connected

-	c) -c (or) --degree: Two arguments to be given - min and max degrees for connections between core AD's.
+	c) -c (or) --degree: Two arguments to be given - min and max degrees for connections between core AS's.
 It is used for generating inter-ISD connections

 	d) -o (or) --output: Generate a dot output file